BiocManager helps install Bioconductor packages

 2. Memory vs. Disk: - At what data size would your operation fail in memory? - How much disk space does your HDF5 file use? - Compare: object size in R (object.size(my_data)) vs. file size on disk

-3. Operation Choice: - Why did you choose bdCrossprod_hdf5() over other operations? - What statistical question does this operation answer? - Could you achieve the same result by composing multiple simpler operations?
+4. Operation Choice: - Why use crossprod(X) instead of t(X) %*% X? - What statistical question does this operation answer? - Could you achieve the same result differently?

 ✅ Installed BigDataStatMeth and all dependencies

-Now that you have BigDataStatMeth working, continue learning:
+Now that you have BigDataStatMeth working and understand the HDF5Matrix paradigm, continue learning:

 Continue the tutorial series: